How To Find Your Vocal Range

 First we will find the lowest note that you can reach.

-Simply sing ‘la’ to each note that is played.
+Simply hum or sing ‘la’ to each note that is played.

 On screen you will see a code appear each time the note changes.
 Eg G4.
 These codes are the notes being played on the piano, and at what octave.
 When you reach the note that you feel is your lowest comfortable note.
 Write down the code.